jpravetz/epdoc-strava/README.md

        -k, --kml <file>      Create KML file for specified dates -f, --filter <types>  Filter based on comma-separated list of activity types (as defined by Strava, 'Ride', 'Hike', 'Walk', etc), plus 'commute' and 'nocommute'
-       -s, --show            When generating KML file, include additional info in KML description field -v, --verbose         Verbose messages
+       -s, --show            When generating KML file, include additional info in KML description field -p, --prompt          With show, when adding segments, prompt user whether to include or exclude a segment.
+       -v, --verbose         Verbose messages
 ```